We are about to embark on an important, historic event in this community!

 Note: There are NO plans to increase fees on an annual basis.
 The request for this provision is to ensure that future Boards are able to maintain normal operations as costs increase (insurance, taxes, etc.)

-The Board will report the voting results as soon as all votes are tallied.
+The Board looks forward to reporting the voting results as soon as all votes are tallied.

-Please be sure to send back your ballot!
+Please be sure to send back your ballot and encourage others to do the same.